Skip to main content

 What if my schema changes are incompatible?ā€‹

-You can add new predicates representing the new data.
-Then you have the option of
+If you want to retain some backwards compatibility, then you can add new predicates representing the new data.
+You have the option of

 1. Writing both the old and the new data to the database